therealadityashankar/cog2runpod/README.md

 Run any cog project from replicate or any other source via runpod !

 ## Usage

+1. 🪣 Create a template with b2 setup as described [here](https://docs.runpod.io/docs/using-s3-to-upload-files-with-serverless)

-🚀 you can now run any replicate container on runpod by just using as the docker start command,
+2. 🚀 you can now run any replicate container on runpod by just using as the docker command

 ```sh
 bash -c "source <(curl -s https://raw.githubusercontent.com/therealadityashankar/replicate2runpod/main/runpodify.sh)"